 Tiny seeds like carrots and some greens go into a barely deep furrow created with the side of our hand, covered by a brush of soil.
 We give a good solid push to each furrow with the palm of our hand to make sure the soil is in good tight contact with the seed.
 In the squares where we grow lettuce, we just carefully broadcast the seed, sometimes mixed in with seed to help get even distribution.
 Then we brush over the seed with some soil and press the whole thing down.
 Easy.

 Now we don’t tell you all this because we think you need to know.
-No doubt readers of the Planet Natural Blog have done this several if not dozens of times.
+No doubt readers of the Planet Natural Research Center have done this several if not dozens of times.
 You probably learned the same way we did: when we were kids from parent, grandparents, and gardening neighbors.
-By now, sowing seed directly in your garden is second nature.
-Those couple three days when we plant most of our garden seed are among the most memorable of the year.
+By now, sowing garden seed is second nature.
+Those couple three days when we plant most of our heirloom vegetable seed are among the most memorable of the year.
 They tie us back to the past as we repeat the yearly work that our parents, grandparents– and theirs as well — did in the same spirit we do it: with hope, expectation, and the immense satisfaction of a job done well.
-Now its time to pull out the hose and give it all a good soaking as we think about these things.
+Now it’s time to pull out the hose and give it all a good soaking as we think about these things.